tbreuss/eventbus/README.md

 ## Example of usage EventBus.off

-To remove EventListener you have to pass the same callback instance.
+To remove an event handler you have to pass the same callback instance.

 This is wrong and won't work because callback functions are different functions.